 “Women with infertility report higher levels of anxiety, depression, and stress,” reports Dr. Kashani.
 She explains that this can be particularly true regarding a condition known as trying to conceive (or TTC) anxiety.
 “Trying to conceive (TTC) anxiety is very common,” she says.
 “One may notice they are feeling overwhelmed when they see other people getting pregnant and feel insecure as they go through their pregnancy journey.”
 In addition to anxiety, people in the midst of trying to conceive may also experience a variety of other related emotions, Dr. Kashani explains.
 “Those TTC may have low self-esteem, feel guilty, experience relationship problems, isolate themselves from family and friends, or worry excessively.”

-See Also: The Impact of Inflation on Anxiety and Depression Rates
+See Also: The Surprising Impact of Stress on Nose Temperature

 Dr. Kashani shares that seeking mental health support can potentially increase one’s chances for becoming pregnant.
 “Studies show that attempts in lowering distress through psychological interventions have been associated with increased pregnancy rates,” she states.
 For this reason, Dr. Kashani advises individuals to be on the lookout for signs suggesting that they or a loved one may benefit from mental health support services.
 Such signs include trouble sleeping, loss of interest in favorite activities, increased hunger, loss of appetite, irritability, mood swings, or frequent crying.
 “There are also support groups and a variety of mental health experts that can help individuals and couples as they go through an incredibly difficult time,” Dr. Kashani offers.